Frequently asked questions

 In addition, with fewer people attending funerals there is less need for people to wait for a convenient time for others to travel to the funeral.

 To send cremated remains abroad, you need to use a special repatriation shipment service.
-This may still be possible in some circumstances, and families are advised to speak to their funeral director for further details.
+Families are advised to speak to their funeral director for further details.

 If you wish to view the deceased person by visiting the Chapel of Rest, please make arrangements with your funeral director.
 Some may have restrictions in place that means this is not possible, or may require it to be at a specific times or with only limited numbers attending at any one time – and all from the same household.